buzzm/sqlitebson/README.md

 Introduction
 ============

-This sqlite provides accessor functions to the BSON data type for the purposes of expressive and performant querying.
+This sqlite extensionprovides accessor functions to the BSON data type for the purposes of expressive and performant querying.
 TL;DR:
 ```
     sqlite> .load bsonext sqlite_bson_init
     sqlite> select bson_get(bson_column, "path.to.some.string") from table;
 ```

-BSON (http://bsonspec.org/) is a high-performance, richly-typed data carrier similar to JSON but offers a number of attractive features including:
+BSON (http://bsonspec.org) is a high-performance, richly-typed data carrier similar to JSON but offers a number of attractive features including:

  *  Datetimes, decimal (numeric), and byte[] are first class types.
 In pure